mykelalvis/FT/Traveller/Adventures/The Traveller Adventure/The Traveller Adventure.md

 >   - Report to Tukera 10+
 >   - IES:  9A6
 >
 >   The crew has encountered an official, who is identified as a clerk in the Port Warden's Office.
 The clerk is employed at the Zilan Port Authority office at the starport.
-The official's initial attitude is set at 6 (unreceptive).
+The official's initial attitude is set at6 (unreceptive).
 If bribed, the official will cost Cr50 (a shrewd judge of character could tell that the clerk would fall in the Cr40-E50 range).
 A character using either admin or liaison skill (but not both) could favorably influence the clerk; leadership skill, however, adversely affects the roll.
 >
 >   The clerk will respond to offers of entertainment, which will cost Cr20 per person (for normal entertainment).
 Members of the opposite sex get a DM -1 in dealing with the clerk, but members of the military (army. navy, or marines) get a DM +2; apparently the clerk has a dislike for authority figures.
 >